sheimoria/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `deletePolicy`, `deletePolicy x pi/y`, `...` (where x is larger than the list size or y is larger than client's policy list size)<br>
       Expected: Similar to previous.

-1*{ more test cases …​ }*

-### Editing a policy

-1. Editing a policy of a client in the contact list

-    1. Prerequisites: There must be at least one client in the contact list with at least one policy.

-    1. Test case: `editPolicy 1 pi/1 n/New Policy`<br>
-       Expected: The first blue tag under the name of the first client in the contact list should now be entitled _New Policy_.
-Status message shows that the number of policies of the client is the same as before.

-    1. Test case: `editPolicy 1 pi/1`<br>
-       Expected: No policy is edited.
-Error details shown in the status message.

-    1. Other incorrect delete commands to try: `editPolicy`, `editPolicy x pi/y`, `...` (where x is larger than the list size or y is larger than client's policy list size)<br>
-       Expected: Similar to previous.

-1*{ more test cases …​ }*

-### Deleting a policy

-1. Deleting a policy of a client in the contact list

-    1. Prerequisites: There must be at least one client in the contact list with at least one policy.

-    1. Test case: `deletePolicy 1 pi/1`<br>
-       Expected: The first blue tag under the name of the first client in the contact list should disappear.
-Status message shows that the number of policies of the client is 1 less than before.

-    1. Test case: `deletePolicy 1`<br>
-       Expected: No policy is deleted.
-Error details shown in the status message.

-    1. Other incorrect delete commands to try: `deletePolicy`, `deletePolicy x pi/y`, `...` (where x is larger than the list size or y is larger than client's policy list size)<br>
-       Expected: Similar to previous.

-1*{ more test cases …​ }*

 ### Adding a meeting